ashketchupppp/veff/README.md

 ## Todo
  - Change the config file to be a python file instead of a JSON document, to give the user more control over the options they pass.
+ - Rolling video loading.
+At the moment we load an entire video into memory which uses up a ridiculous amount of memory.
+Instead we should load and process the input video in batches.

 ## Effect ideas